Ellyes Skhiri: Eintracht Frankfurt

+Return to 1.
+FC Köln

+On 21 August 2026, Skhiri rejoined 1.
+FC Köln, signing a two-year contract.

 International career

-Skhiri was born and raised in France to Tunisian father and French mother.
+Skhiri was born and raised in France to a Tunisian father and French mother.
 He was called up to the Tunisia Olympic team several times.
 Skhiri made his debut for the Tunisia Olympic team in a friendly against the Morocco U23 squad.

 Skhiri made his senior debut for the Tunisia national football team in a friendly 1–0 win over Iran on 23 March 2018.

 In June 2018, he was named in Tunisia's 23-man squad for the 2018 World Cup in Russia.
 He was part of the national team which reached the semi-finals of the 2019 Africa Cup of Nations.
 In November 2022, he was called up for the 2022 FIFA World Cup in Qatar.
 Skhiri was called up to the national team for the 2023 Africa Cup of Nations.